Rev. Dr. Michael Nirva - Senior Pastor - Trinity Lutheran Church

 If we now want to receive the gifts of God, strength and peace, then it will be necessary for us to keep on being His people.
 That can happen only one way according to Jesus Himself: “If you continue in my word, then you are my disciples, and you shall know the truth and the truth shall set you free.”
 The disciples of Jesus are God’s people, and they are free.

 They now receive the gift of peace from the Lord.
 This is the gift that is theirs through Christ’s suffering, death, and resurrection.
-That peace that God gives us assures us of forgiveness for all our sins, and it satisfies the demands of our conscience.
+That peace that the Father gives us assures us of forgiveness for all our sins, and it satisfies the demands of our conscience.
 It provides us with the certainty of life eternal.

 With the gift of peace God gives us the strength now to live for Him.
 He provides us with the power to carry out His directive of bringing peace to the nations of this world, the peace that tells them of the God who has reconciled the world to Himself, not counting their trespasses or sins against them.
-He gives us the power and the will to go out with the Gospel tidings of peace and forgiveness.
+God gives us the power and the will to go out with the Gospel tidings of peace and forgiveness.
 He supplies us with the energy to carry out the great commission.